dotnet/docs/docs/framework/whats-new/index.md

 ### .NET for Windows 8.x Store apps

 Windows 8.x Store apps are designed for specific form factors and leverage the power of the Windows operating system.
 A subset of the .NET Framework 4.5 or 4.5.1 is available for building Windows 8.x Store apps for Windows by using C# or Visual Basic.
-This subset is called .NET for Windows 8.x Store apps and is discussed in an [overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)) in the Windows Dev Center.
+This subset is called .NET for Windows 8.x Store apps and is discussed in an [overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).

 ### Portable Class Libraries <a name="portable" />